moov-io/paygate/README.md

 ### Local development

 We support a [Docker Compose](https://docs.docker.com/compose/gettingstarted/) environment in paygate that can be used to launch the entire Moov stack.
-After setup launching the stack is the following:
+After setup launching the stack is the following steps and we offer a testing utility [`apitest` from the moov-io/api repository](https://github.com/moov-io/api#apitest).

 ```
 $ docker-compose up -d